 Svetozar Andreev, CEO in Hotei-Russia Studio, architect, author of the Heart Of Malta Project

-THE WORLD MEDIA SET:
+THE MEDIA COVERAGE:

 THE MEDIA SET IS CONSTANTLY UPDATED